rce0day/pumpfun-block0-scanner/README.md

 # pumpfun-block0-scanner
-Simple python script utilizing an rpc connection to programmatically check for the common block-0 bundling method.
+Simple Python script utilizing an RPC connection to programmatically check for the common block-0 bundling method.